pvavra/temp-ipsy/docs/open-science/research-data-management/planning.md

 # Plan your data management

 Planning a research project can be at times overwhelming especially if it is your first time approaching such a task.
-While designing a project you need to consider multiple aspects concerning the data you would like to produce, such as: which data are the most suitable type for my research question, which amount of data I need etc. These are only a few essential aspects that you might consider, there are many more, but one fundamental aspect that we tend to underestimate is **how to manage efficiently our data**.
-Thinking ahead about the best way to manage our data can be life saving and it can save us a lot of time in the future.
+While designing a project you need to consider many aspects concerning the data you would like to produce such as: which data are the most suitable for your research question, which amount of data you need etc. These are only a few essential aspects that you might consider, there are many more, but one fundamental aspect that we tend to underestimate is **how to manage efficiently our data**.
+Thinking ahead about the best way to manage our data can be can save us a lot of time in the future and provide many more advantages.

 A good starting point to start thinking about data management is to use a **Data Management Plan.**